varnem2/OpsServer/readme.md

 `git add . `//this adds all the files both in the folder you're in and all the subfolders you are in.

 ` git commit -m "<you're message>"` //use this to add a message with your commit.
 The code get's complicated..
 Add the message please.

+##If you're making a map, or doing anything with the map, ensure that you view the miscellaneous folder's readme to make sure it is compattable with our server.

 ` git push origin <branch name>` //This will send all changes to the remote repo.